Regression-based proximal causal inference for right-censored time-to-event data: Univariate NCO and unmeasured confounder

 \section{Univariate NCO and unmeasured confounder}

-In this Section, we introduce our approach in the setting where $U$ is univariate, and a univariate NCO and one or more NCEs are observed.
-We first introduce some additional notation for the time-to-event outcome.
-For each subject, we let $T$ be their primary time-to-event outcome, and $T^*=\min(T,C)$ is the observed censored event times with $C$ the underlying censoring time.
-We let $\Delta=\mathbbm 1(T\leq C)$ as the primary event indicator.
+In this Section, we introduce our approach for univariate $U$ and NCO, with one or more NCEs.

 As before, $U$ and $X$ are unmeasured and measured baseline confounders for the effect of $A$ on $T$, respectively.
-We assume that the data are generated under Aalen's semiparametric additive hazards model~\supercite{aalen1980model,aalen1989linear}:
+We assume that the data are generated under Aalen's semiparametric additive hazards model~\supercite{aalen1980model,aalen1989linear,lin1994semiparametric,mckeague1994partly}:

-\begin{assumption}[Additive hazards model] The conditional hazard function for the outcome $T$ given $A, U, X$, $\lambda_T(t\mid A, U, X)$, satisfies
+\begin{assumption}[Additive hazards model] The conditional hazard function $\lambda_T(t\mid A, U, X)$ for the outcome $T$ given $(A, U, X)$, satisfies

-\end{assumption} Assumption~\ref{assump:ah} states that conditional on the exposure $A$ and confounders $(U, X)$, the conditional hazard function of $T$ at each time $t$ is linear in $(A, X, U)$.
-In Model~\eqref{eq:ah}, the exposure of interest $A$ is allowed to be any data type.
-The baseline hazard function $\beta_0(t)$ and regression coefficients $\beta_A$, $\beta_X$ and $\beta_U$ are a priori unrestricted.
-Due to the relationship between the hazard and survival functions, Model~\eqref{eq:ah} implies
+\end{assumption} Assumption~\ref{assump:ah0} states that conditional on the exposure $A$ and confounders $(U, X)$, the conditional hazard function of $T$ at each time $t$ is linear in $(A, X, U)$.
+In Model~\eqref{eq:ah0}, the exposure of interest $A$ is allowed to be any data type.
+Importantly, the baseline hazard function $\beta_0(t)$ is an unrestricted function of time, while the regression coefficients $\beta_A$, $\beta_X$ and $\beta_U$ are a priori unrestricted constants.
+Due to the relationship between the hazard and survival functions, Model~\eqref{eq:ah0} implies

-Model~\eqref{eq:ah} further has a causal interpretation.
-Suppose $A$ is binary and the standard identifiability assumptions for causal effects hold, including (1) Consistency: $T^{A=a}=T$ if $A=a$ for $a=0, 1$, and (2) Exchangeability: $T^{A=a}\indep A\mid U,X$ for $a=0, 1$, where $T^{A=a}$ is the potential time-to-event outcome if $A=a$.
-In Appendix A, we show that Model~\eqref{eq:ah} is equivalent to the multiplicative counterfactual survival model
+Model~\eqref{eq:ah0} further has a causal interpretation.
+Suppose $A$ is binary and the standard identifiability assumptions for causal effects hold, including (1) Consistency: $T^{A=a}=T$ if $A=a$ for $a=0, 1$, and (2) Exchangeability: $T^{A=a}\indep A\mid U,X$ for $a=0, 1$, where $T^{A=a}$ is the potential time-to-event outcome if $A=a$, and (3) Positivity: $0< P(A = a\mid U, X) < 1$ almost surely, for $a = 0, 1$.
+In Appendix S1.2, we show that Model~\eqref{eq:ah0} is equivalent to the multiplicative counterfactual survival model